owentechnologist/PyQuiz/README.md

 Using the following as an example, generate a sample of 20 questions regarding
 "global geography"
-without any numeric reference at the beginning.
+without any numeric reference at the beginning and keeping answers to (T or F) or one word.

 Most terms in Ballet are from the ______ language (fill in the blank)~french Alton Brown has good recipes (T or F)~T